How Do Automatic Doors Work?

 In addition to helping to reduce the spread of germs (an especially important benefit during the current COVID-19 pandemic), automatic doors also help to regulate temperature inside the building by only opening when someone needs to enter or exit.
 This will prevent heat from escaping, helping you save money off your energy bills.

-At Royal Industrial Doors we provide made-to-measure automatic sliding doors to businesses in Stevenage, Luton, Milton Keynes and the wider Bedford area.
+At Royal Industrial Doors, we provide made-to-measure automatic sliding doors to businesses in Stevenage, Luton, Milton Keynes plus other areas.
 We can provide a site survey of your premises completely free of charge, and our experts will deliver your door to the exact specifications of your entrance.

 If you want to fight COVID-19 and reduce the spread of the virus on your premises, then upgrade to an automatic door.
 Contact our team today for more information.